ray-project/ray/doc/source/rllib/new-api-stack-migration-guide.rst

-In case you are using a custom :py:class:`~ray.rllib.models.modelv2.ModelV2` class and would like to translate the entire NN architecture and possibly action distribution logic to the new API stack, take a look at the :ref:`RLModule <rlmodule-guide>` documentation first, then come back to this location here.
+In case you are using a custom :py:class:`~ray.rllib.models.modelv2.ModelV2` class and would like to translate the entire NN architecture and possibly action distribution logic to the new API stack, take a look at the :ref:`RLModule documentation <rlmodule-guide>` first, then come back to this location here.

+Here are also helpful example scripts on `how to write a custom CNN-containing RLModule <https://github.com/ray-project/ray/blob/master/rllib/examples/rl_modules/custom_cnn_rl_module.py>`__ and `how to write a custom LSTM-containing RLModule <https://github.com/ray-project/ray/blob/master/rllib/examples/rl_modules/custom_lstm_rl_module.py>`__.

-There are different options for translating an existing, custom :py:class:`~ray.rllib.models.modelv2.ModelV2` to the new API stack's :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`:
+Also, there are different options for translating an existing, custom :py:class:`~ray.rllib.models.modelv2.ModelV2` (old API stack) to the new API stack's :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`:

-1) You lift your ModelV2 code and drop it into a new, custom RLModule class.
+1) You lift your ModelV2 code and drop it into a new, custom RLModule class (see the :ref:`RLModule documentation <rlmodule-guide>` for details).
 1) You use an Algorithm checkpoint or a Policy checkpoint that you have from an old API stack training run and use this with the `new stack RLModule convenience wrapper <https://github.com/ray-project/ray/blob/master/rllib/examples/rl_modules/migrate_modelv2_to_new_api_stack_by_policy_checkpoint.py>`__.
 1) You have an :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` object from an old API stack training run and use this with the `new stack RLModule convenience wrapper <https://github.com/ray-project/ray/blob/master/rllib/examples/rl_modules/migrate_modelv2_to_new_api_stack_by_config.py>`__.